Iowa in Focus: Democrats open 2020 with hope, anxiety

 Hopeful but also afraid.
 Uncertain but still focused.
 Iowa’s Democrats will arrive at their 2020 kickoff caucuses on Monday with a mix of emotions and one urgent mission: voting President Donald Trump out of office in November.

 For months, Associated Press journalists have talked to hundreds of Iowa voters, listening to hand-wringing, frustration, enthusiasm and second-guessing.
-“Chaotic,” was the single word one voter used to describe the mood surrounding the election.
+“Chaotic,” was the word one voter used to describe the mood surrounding the election.
 “Concerned” was another popular choice.

 Here’s a closer look at some of the voters who will weigh in Monday: